tkarakai-gto/notes/docker_notes.md

 # Docker Notes

-> largely based on the excellent Udemy course "Docker Mastery: The Complete Toolset From a Docker Captain" by [Bret Fisher](https://gemalto.udemy.com/user/bretfisher/).
+> Mostly based on the excellent Udemy course "Docker Mastery: The Complete Toolset From a Docker Captain" by [Bret Fisher](https://gemalto.udemy.com/user/bretfisher/).

 ## Table of Contents